xcibe95x/TFT-Overlay/README.md

 	 - Adjustable Opacity
 	 - Updated Data Sync Icons
 	 - Added tooltip on recommended items, in case new items don't have icon
-	 - Fixed a bug with Origins and Classes Icons not showing

        POSSIBLE CHANGELOG
 	 - You can set the summoner name from Settings Tab now